 Next, use the controls to move the pallet jack to your destination.
 Once you arrive in front of your pallet, use the buttons to maneuver the prongs underneath and all the way through the pallet.
 Then, press the “up” button to lift the pallet and prongs off the ground.

-When you are done, put the electric pallet jack back as you found it.
+When you’re finished, put the electric pallet jack back as you found it.
 You will need to pull out the charging cord from its storage area in the machine, and plug it back in so that the electric pallet jack will be ready for use the next time it is needed.

 Do You Push or Pull a Pallet Jack?